 When I decided to write this blog, I did a lot of research about what it means to produce “good” writing.
 The theme of the research was that “good” writing should be both authentic and vulnerable.
-I’m not sure what that looks like or what that means for me.
+I’m not sure what that looks like or what that means.
 When I write about my story, it physically hurts.
-Sometimes the tears from pain, sadness, heart break and even laughter, well up and I can barely see through them, I just keep writing because I want to be authentic and vulnerable.
+Sometimes the tears from pain, sadness, and heartbreak spill down my cheeks, and I can barely see through them.
+I just keep writing because I want to be authentic and vulnerable.
 This blog post is the beginning of the “official” bariatric weight loss journey, so the tone is going to change a bit.
 The first three posts were the multi-path journey that led to the decision to have the surgery.

 The first step in having an elective surgery was finding out if our insurance company would approve or cover the procedure.
-My husband received word, on his birthday of all days, from the insurance company that: “Weight loss surgery including the gastric sleeve procedure is eligible for coverage under your plan.”
+On his birthday, my husband received word from the insurance company: “Weight loss surgery including the gastric sleeve procedure is eligible for coverage under your plan.”
 The letter continues by providing a link to a list of “designated weight loss surgery providers.”

-So, we chose one surgery provider out of the 12 listed.
-We chose our provider because this was the same hospital system where the Physician’s Assistant, who suggested the weight loss surgery in the first place, works.
-I wish I could say that my husband and I did research on the providers or thought about how this would be a good place because they could share my information with my primary doctor through their software systems.
-None of this crossed our minds.
+We chose one surgery provider out of the 12 listed.
+We chose our provider because this was the same hospital system where our Physician’s Assistant works.
+I wish I could say my husband and I did research on the providers or thought about how this would be a good place because they could share my information with my primary doctor through their software systems.
+But none of this crossed our minds.

 I called the “Surgical Weight Loss Clinic” located in one of the stereotypically richest areas in the city.
 Maybe for some people this would mean quality or extravagance, and in some ways, it did.
 I have to say, several times we enjoyed the valet parking service the hospital provided.

 On my first phone call with the clinic, I was scheduled for an “information session” on June 28, 2016, at 7:00pm.
 The only question she asked was, “What kind of surgery are you hoping to have?”
 “Gastric Sleeve” was my response.
 The person on the phone didn’t ask why I chose this procedure; she just said I was to bring my identification and health insurance card.
 I thought this was really strange for something called an “information session.”
 Blindly, I followed their instructions.
 We were to meet in the Au Fait room.
-I had never been to this hospital and an intelligent person would have asked directions on how to get to the Au Fait room.
+I had never been to this hospital, and I should have asked for directions on how to get to the Au Fait room.
+I didn’t.

 I was nervous on June 28th for this hour long presentation.
-I dressed in my cutest: black skort, sheerish red tank, and a black, short sleeve, cotton, light weight cover-up jacket.
+I dressed in my cutest clothes: black skort, sheerish red tank, and a black, short sleeve, cotton, lightweight cover-up jacket.
 I wore a pendant with a fake red stone in it, and my only pair of sandals.
 I thought I looked adorable, but I hardly ever looked in the mirror before surgery.
 Sure, a glance here or there to make sure something was on straight and nothing in my teeth, but I never REALLY looked into a mirror.

 My husband and I work about a mile away from each other and often carpool to work, so instead of going home, we went out to dinner at a sushi bar, Nakamori.
 My husband and I walked in just in time for happy hour.
 We both had 2 glasses of plum wine and several rolls of sushi.
 I’m not good with chopsticks, so I dropped a piece or two on my shirt causing some stains.
 After we finished, we had time for dessert.
 We shared a Tempura Ice Cream and a Cheese Cake Tempura … basically deep fried ice cream and cheese cake.
 It was all delicious, and we were in high spirits from the food and the drinks.